Table of Contents

 Patients with multiple papillomas who are young and choose to undergo conservative treatment should have annual check-ups with breast mammography or other imaging modality to exclude possible transformation into breast cancer.

 Women with a solitary ductal papilloma and pathological nipple discharge might benefit from a microductectomy in which a single duct is excised.
-These patients are usually cured from pathological nipple discharge.
+These patients are usually cured of pathological nipple discharge.